 3.5 English Composition Requirement.

 The University requires a minimum of six semester credit hours in English composition for a baccalaureate degree.
-The required sequence of courses is ENGL

-1113 and ENGL 1213.
-For those who . qualify, ENGL 1013 or 1313 may be substituted for ENGL 1113.
+The required sequence of courses is ENGL 1113 and ENGL 1213.
+For those who qualify, ENGL 1013 or 1313 may be substituted for ENGL 1113.
 Students who earn an "A" or "B" in ENGL 1113 (or ENGL 1013 or 1313) or who earn three semester credit hours in English composition through credit by exam, and who have the consent of their college, may substitute ENGL 3323 for ENGL 1213.
 Students who qualify may substitute ENGL 1033 or 1413 for ENGL 1213.
 A third course may be required by the student's college to satisfy either an additional composition or oral communication requirement.

-- 3.6 English Proficiency Examination.
-Effective October, 1993, the English Proficiency Examination was waived for students who had matriculated since Fall 1988 through Spring 1994. - 3.7 Substitution of Required Courses.
-In meeting degree requirements a lower-division course may not be substituted for an upper-division course requirement.
-Substitution policy is governed by the individual colleges. - 3.8 Waiving of Required Courses.
+3.6 English Proficiency Examination.

+Effective October, 1993, the English Proficiency Examination was waived for students who had matriculated since Fall 1988 through Spring 1994.

+3.7 Substitution of Required Courses.

+In meeting degree requirements a lowerdivision course may not be substituted for an upper-division course requirement.
+Substitution policy is governed by the individual colleges.

+3.8 Waiving of Required Courses.
 A maximum of six semester credit hours may be waived.
-Required courses in English, American history and American government cannot be waived, and the total number of semester credit hours required for the degree cannot be reduced.
-Waive cards must be signed by the student's adviser, the head of the student's major department and the dean of the college. - 3.9 Changing Majors.
+Required courses in

+English, American history and American government cannot be waived, and the total number of semester credit hours required for the degree cannot be reduced.
+Waive cards must be signed by the student's adviser, the head of the student's major department and the dean of the college.

+3.9 Changing Majors.
 Students are advised to select a specific major no later than the end of the sophomore year.
-Students on probation, or not making satisfactory progress toward a degree, may change majors only with the approval of the dean of the college in which they wish to pursue a different degree. - 3.10 Deadline for Completion of Requirements.
+Students on probation, or not making satisfactory progress toward a degree, may change majors only with the approval of the dean of the college in which they wish to pursue a different degree.

+3.10 Deadline for Completion of Requirements.
 Degrees are conferred only on specific commencement dates.
 If a student completes requirements for a degree after a commencement date, the degree will be granted at the next scheduled commencement after the student files a diploma application.
 (See "Diploma Application.")
 The student may request a certified statement of completion of graduation requirements at the Office of the Registrar.
-All candidates for degrees must have their names listed in the commencement program. - 3.11 Second Baccalaureate Degree.
+All candidates for degrees must have their names listed in the commencement program.

+3.11 Second Baccalaureate Degree.
 A student who receives a baccalaureate degree from OSU may use all applicable courses toward a second baccalaureate degree.
 A minimum of 30 semester credit hours of additional work, including all requirements of the second baccalaureate degree, is required.
 The Bachelor of University Studies degree has separate requirements.

+3.12 Pre-finals Week.
+Final examinations are scheduled at the end of each semester and are preceded by pre-finals week, which begins seven days prior to the first day of finals.
+During pre-finals week, all normal class activities will continue; however, no assignment, test, or examination accounting for more than five percent of the course grade may be given; and no activity or field trip may be scheduled that conflicts with another class.
+This excludes makeup and laboratory examinations, out-of-class assignments or projects made prior to pre-finals week, and independent study courses.
+No student or campus organization may hold meetings, banquets, receptions, or may sponsor or participate in any activity, program, or related function that requires student participation.
+Additional information may be obtained from the student services office of each college or the Office of Academic Affairs.